LotharieSlayer/pebble-mvvm/README.md

-# learning
+# pebble-mvvm

-A Pebble watchapp/watchface written in C using the Pebble SDK.
+MVVM architecture for Pebble watchapp/watchface written in C using the Pebble SDK.

 ## Building & running